mounir-12/NLU-projects/README.md

   `python main.py -task x`

 After the model has been trained over the sentences `./data/sentences.test`, perplexity values for sentences `./data/sentences.test` will be saved at `./group17.preplexityX`.
-Also, the trained model is also saved at `./models/modelX.ckpt`
+The trained model is saved at `./models/modelX.ckpt`

 **Sentence Continuation**
   To perform sentence continuation, there must be a trained model `./models/modelC.ckpt` available.
 To perform sentence continuation for prompts `sentencces.continuation`, use the command: